chelseashu/spotifystreams/README.md

 The **Gender in Streams** page was created by Emma Russon.
 She found that different metrics for popularity lead to different actionable insights, while shining light on the gender disparities in the music industry.

+To view this website locally on your server, use the following commands.